leonid-tkach/cmd2sankey/README.md

 # cmd2sankey

+The app is deployed on shinyapps.io: https://leonid-tkach.shinyapps.io/cmd2sankey/

-## Terminal %>% Graphical User Interface
+## Terminal vs Graphical User Interface

 Historically graphical user interface (GUI) stems from terminal.

 I emulate terminal enabling users to build sankey diagram with short commands.
 That’s why this app is called cmd2sankey.

+I am going to develop optimal GUI later based on the terminal experience. **I believe that optimal set of terminal commands is able to translate into optimal GUI.**

 ## S3 is ideal for programming terminal

-S# is the earliset one of R's OO paradigms.
-I implement all terminal commands and undo-commands to them with generic methods.
+S3 is the earliest of R's OO paradigms.
+I implement all terminal commands and undo-commands to them with generic methods:

 ```{r}
 run_command <- function(cmnd) { # S3